nedjwab/Recipe-app/README.md

 > rails db:seed
 - Finally run the app
 > rails s
+- To test the all specs
+> rspec

 To setup linters on your local environment, please follow these steps.